Insults embed like a slithering snake

 That has become increasingly apparent to mental health experts, teachers and other state leaders as more and more data is accumulated through the Minnesota Student Survey, administered every three years in Minnesota.
 The most recent survey was released just a few months ago and revealed some disturbing information.

 For instance, one question asked students in grades 8, 9 and 11 whether a parent or any other adult in their home regularly swears, insults or puts them down.
-Eighteen percent of eighth-grade females responded “yes.”
-Those numbers were surprisingly high across all three grades and genders.
-Among ninth-graders, 13% of boys and 19% of girls said those comments routinely happen, while 12% of girls and 17% of boys in 11th grade admitted it happens regularly.
+Eighteen percent of eighth grade females responded “yes.”
+Those numbers were surprisingly high across all three grades and both genders.
+Among ninth graders, 13% of boys and 19% of girls said those comments routinely happen, while 12% of girls and 17% of boys in 11th grade admitted it happens regularly.

-When asked whether a parent or other adult in their home has ever hit, beat, kicked or physically hurt them in any way, the “yes” responses among those three grades and genders ranked from a low of 11% among 11th-grade boys and a high of 14% among eighth-grade girls.
+When asked whether a parent or other adult in their home has ever hit, beat, kicked or physically hurt them in any way, the “yes” responses among those three grades ranked from a low of 11% among 11th grade boys and a high of 14% among eighth grade girls.

 In 2019, over 81% of public school districts participated in this survey, so this is not a small sampling.